KeithDHedger/BashCompiler/README.md

 echo ${1^^}

 ````
-read ( not read while ) will only use the default REPLY for now.
+read ( not read while ) will only use the LAST variable given the default REPLY is used if no variable given.
 Eg:
 ````
 read -p "run this command ?
 [N/y] "
 echo $REPLY

+read -p "run this command ?
+[N/y] " ans1 ans2
+echo $ans2
+N.B. extra variables supplied ( ie ans1 ) will 'swallow' input.

 ````

 ######